FracktalWorks/klipper/docs/Hall_Filament_Width_Sensor.md

 This document describes Filament Width Sensor host module.
 Hardware used for developing this host module is based on two Hall linear sensors (ss49e for example).
-Sensors in the body are located on opposite sides.
+Sensors in the body are located opposite sides.
 Principle of operation: two hall sensors work in differential mode, temperature drift same for sensor.
 Special temperature compensation not needed.